Any questions? Chat live with one of our advisers and get answers today.

 Today’s modern and connected world sees the use of computer science in everything, from the cars we drive and smart technology in our homes to airport security and genome testing.
+Whether you’re interested in designing and developing new technologies, solving computer problems or programming software and hardware, you’ll be contributing to a field that people use and rely on every day.
+If you choose to study computer science at university, you’ll be a key part in the development of society.

 There are many different areas of computer science you can study.
 Some fields of computer science include: